Esri/i3s-spec/profiles/building/docs/filterMode.md

 # Filter Mode

-Filter mode represents the way features draw when participating in a filter.
+Filter mode represents the way elements draw when participating in a filter block.

 ### Related: